-During 2021, the worldwide coronavirus pandemic continued to impact local, national and global economies.
-The District is closely monitoring their operations and available fund balances and actively working to minimize current and future impacts of the unprecedented situation.
-As of date of issuance of these financial statements, the current and future full impact to the District is not known.
+During 2022, the worldwide coronavirus pandemic declared in March 2020 continues to impact local, national and global economies.
+The District is closely monitoring its operations and available fund balances and actively working to minimize current and future impacts of the unprecedented situation.
+As of the date of issuance of these financial statements, the full current and future impact to the District is not known.